 - Engage in self-monitoring (keeping a log, personal bests record, regular body weight measurement and recording)

-- Constructs a plan for participating in competitions through the calendar year (one of which is a national championship)
+- Constructs a plan for participating in Olympic Weightlifting competitions through the calendar year (one of which is a National Olympic Weightlifting Championship)

 - Monitors and manages effectively their daily needs for nutrition, sleep and recovery

-- Is highly supportive of fellow club athletes in training
+- Is highly supportive of fellow Olympic weightlifting athletes in training

-- Always available to help out at competitions in any capacity (official, coaching, competition set-up, etc) if they take place in their domiciled region or if they are competing in same event.
+- Always available to help out at Olympic Weightlifting competitions in any capacity (official, coaching, competition set-up, etc) if they take place in their domiciled region or if they are competing in same event.

 - Represents their state/region in a national event, or has a likelihood of doing so,